top of page

 More on viruses:

 Our farm has been inspected by the Washington Department of Agriculture.
-Though this does not guarantee that virus is not present in our garden, it ensures that a second set of eyes has scrutinized the dahlias looking for visible signs of virus.
-Any plants the inspector had suspicions about were culled immediately.
+While this does not guarantee that viruses are absent from our garden, it does mean that a second set of trained eyes has carefully evaluated our dahlias for visible signs of infection.
+Any plants the inspector had concerns about were culled immediately.

 Q. What about gall?

-We grow our dahlias in grow bags to help limit the chance of the spread of these bacterial diseases.
-Because it can take 2 years for gall to develop, there's always a risk when you bring new stock into the garden.
-None of the tubers we have posted for sale have exhibited any signs of either leafy or crown gall.
+Because gall can take up to two years to develop, there is always some risk when introducing new stock into a garden.
+That said, none of the tubers we have listed for sale in 2026 have shown any signs of leafy or crown gall.

 bottom of page